 Professor Mark Connelly’s AHRC-funded Gateways to the First World War project has made a vital contribution to the commemoration of the centenary of 1914-1918.
 It has also engaged teachers and students in schools across the UK and produced dozens of exhibitions which have shaped the public’s engagement with, and perceptions of, this tragic conflict.

-Dr Ben Marsh’s Age of Revolutions project, funded by heritage lottery, has had a major impact in showing how this often-neglected period – which saw the birth of democracy and the abolition of slavery – is taught in schools.
+Dr Ben Marsh’s Age of Revolutions project, funded by Waterloo200 Ltd and the DCMS, has had a major impact in showing how this often-neglected period – which saw the birth of democracy and the abolition of slavery – is taught in schools.
 The project has also shaped general perceptions on the Revolutionary and Napoleonic periods through teacher training conferences, art exhibitions and an innovative ‘top trumps’ card game.

 School of History academics work in partnership with a huge number of organisations, businesses and heritage bodies.
 Their research not only involves colleagues working in academia, but also makes a broad social, educational and cultural impact, helping communities across the world to engage with their own histories.